-There is one factor which can reduce the effect of the water treatment.
+There is one factor which can reduce the efficiency of the water treatment.
 This is the electrical field which is emitted by the heating spiral.
 If this field is too strong not the whole incrustation can be solved but nevertheless the new formation of deposits is reduced significantly.

 Hot water boiler in a public swimming pool

 The temperature in the boiler has to be at least 60°C, to avoid a possible growth of legionella in the water system.
-In the daytime there are fewer customers using the pool and the showers.
+During the daytime there are fewer customers using the pool and the showers.

-Water treatment in the hot water boiler
+Water treatment – hot water boiler

-We can see that there is only a soft layer of limescale on the heating bundle and only in the upper part of the heat exchanger.
+We can see, there is only a soft layer of limescale on the heating bundle and only in the upper part of the heat exchanger.
 The few chunks of limescale couldn’t block the pipes anymore.
 They occur while the heat exchanger is active and settle when it is disassembled.
 The deposits are so soft, they will just fall off the heating bundle when it is put on the floor.

 Installing one 3“ Merus Ring is a small investment compared to the costs caused by long downtime due to cleaning.
 Therefore the investment pays off in short time.